kay-a11y/Gazer/README_en.md

 Beginner-friendly! 🌟 The project offers [detailed documentation and guidance in Wiki](https://github.com/kay-a11y/Gazer/wiki) for all scripts.

-So far, the project has supported platforms like Weibo, Douban, Steam, Netease CloudMusic, and Eudic, and will support more in the future!
+So far, the project has supported platforms like Weibo, Douban, Bilibili, Steam, Netease CloudMusic, and Eudic, and will support more in the future!
 The project includes various practical and interesting Python scripts.
 Have fun! 😸

 Updating...🔥